Welcome

 • Trauma therapy using systemic, somatic and cognitive processing approaches, and attachment focused therapy

-• Schema focused therapy
+• Schema informed therapy

-Reconnecting with your life and future
+Reconnecting with life and future

-In therapy we will work together to:
+In therapy I work with my clients to:

 We need your consent to load the translations